 - Instantly flows through to reports and budgets.

 Self-Guided analytics give business users the ability to analyze information without the need for specialized business skills or separate tools.
-Information in a report, such as an interesting trend or indicator, will allow for a simply point and click to view the next layer of analysis.
-Drill down to the original transaction, up to business KPIs or across to related data.
+Information in a report, such as an interesting trend or indicator, will allow for a simple point and click to view the next layer of analysis.
+Drill down to the original transaction, up to business KPIs, or across to related data.
 This technique is referred to as Self-Guided Analytics.
-This capability gives a business user valuable insights and access to the information they need to understand and act on their data.
+This capability gives business users valuable insights and access to the information they need to understand and act on their data.
 Here are some aspects of Guided Analytics:

 - Perform proactive root cause analysis on your own

 - Give users Self-Service access to act on their data

 - Save time on closings, audits, and investigations

 Data Visualization in a BI solution is a graphical presentation of business performance.
 Dashboards provide custom visualizations based on user-specific roles to facilitate decision making by displaying the status of Key Performance Indicators (KPI’s) and Operational Metrics.